OVERVIEW

 ABBV-514 is an investigational drug under clinical development.
 Safety and efficacy have not been established.

-ABBV-514 is an anti-chemokine C-C motif receptor 8 (CCR8) antibody that is being investigated for the treatment of relapsed non-small cell lung cancer (NSCLC) and head and neck squamous cell carcinoma (HNSCC) as a single agent and in combination with a PD-1 inhibitor.
+ABBV-514 is an anti-chemokine C-C motif receptor 8 (CCR8) antibody that is being investigated for the treatment of relapsed non-small cell lung cancer (NSCLC) and head and neck squamous cell carcinoma (HNSCC) both as a single agent and in combination with a PD-1 inhibitor.

 PROPOSED MECHANISM OF ACTION